 The Court Hearing After Arrest

-When a person arrested under a fiduciary warrant is brought before the court, the first step is straightforward.
-The judge explains the nature of the proceedings and schedules the next court date.
+When a person arrested under a fiduciary warrant is brought before the court, the judge explains the nature of the proceedings and schedules the next court date.
 This is not a criminal trial.
 It is a mechanism to enforce compliance with court orders in estate, trust, guardianship, or conservatorship cases.

 When a person who is arrested pursuant to a fiduciary arrest warrant is brought before the court, the judicial officer shall advise the arrested person of the nature of the proceedings and shall set a date for the next court appearance.

 A.R.S. § 14-5703(A)The purpose is accountability.
-The court needs the fiduciary present to answer questions about their management of assets, care of a ward, or other duties they were appointed to perform.
+Arizona courts need personal representatives and other fiduciaries present to answer questions about their management of assets, care of a ward, or other fiduciary duties existing under the appointment.
 When a fiduciary avoids the court, it raises serious concerns about whether they are fulfilling their obligations.

 Release and Payment Requirements